mlambacollins/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **10-no_more_js:** Deletes all the regular files  with a .js extension that are present in the current directory and all its subfolders.

+**11-directories:** Counts the number of directories and sub-directories in the current directory